notatree2/notatree2/README.md

 ### Hi there 👋

-I am a Christian, gamer, and programming is cool
+Hello, i am notatree2, im also known as notacupofmilk, (nicknamed notmilk, milk, etc) I am a Christian, a gamer, and a guy who likes the internet

-I use different profile pictures across all platforms
+I have a website if you want to check it out: https://notatree2.github.io/mywebsite2/

-I like the internet, and uhh yeah
+Anyways, have an amazing day and God bless you person reading my readme!

 Thank you, and God bless you person reading my README!